- Head of Reproductive Medicine, Monash Medical Centre, Melbourne, Australia

 After the completion of his PhD at the Catholic University of Leuven (Belgium) in 1994, Professor Rombauts completed a 2-year International Fellowship at Monash University in Melbourne.
 He was then appointed as a staff specialist at the Leuven Institute of Fertility and Embryology (Belgium).
 He returned to Melbourne in 1998 to join Monash IVF.
 He obtained his subspecialty Certificate of Reproductive Endocrinology and Infertility (CREI) in 2001 and is now accredited by the Royal Australian and New Zealand College of Obstetricians and Gynaecologists as a training supervisor for the CREI.

 Professor Rombauts was elected a board member of the World Endometriosis Research Foundation in 2008.
-He is the vice-president of the Fertility Society of Australia and a member of its Scientific Advisory Committee.
+He is the President of the Fertility Society of Australia and New Zealand.
 He was the scientific programme chair of the 10th World Congress of Endometriosis in 2008 and of the 14th World Congress on Human Reproduction in 2011.

-Professor Rombauts was elected a board member of the World Endometriosis Society in 2008, and became its president elect for 2020-2023 in May 2017.
+Professor Rombauts was elected a board member of the World Endometriosis Society in 2008, and served as its president elect between 2017-2021.